Pavones Surf Guide

 Swells can range from 3-10 feet

-Surf Season in Pavones
+Pavones Surf Season

 The best swells from the south arrive in Pavones in the summer, or wet months from May to October.
 This is when the waves will be biggest and strongest, pushing into the nearby Golfo Dulce.
 In the offseason (dry months), the wave will be much smaller and less crowded.
 However, it still is a rideable wave that offers a lot of fun rides.
 To get the most out of a trip to Pavones, we definitely recommend going in rainy season and seeing this wave in all its glory!